syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Activating a window

-A particular child window can be activated in `SfDockingManager` using its name or reference through the property `ActiveWindow` and `ActivateWindow` method that passes the element as argument to activate.
+A particular child window can be activated in `SfDockingManager` using its name or instance reference through the property `ActiveWindow` and `ActivateWindow` method that passes the element as argument to activate.

 {% tabs %}